German New Guinea Passport

 Hermann Detzner did not hear about any of this.
 He only learned about the war in November 1914, when he returned from an exploratory tour in New Guinea’s interior.
 He hurries to the coast, but the Australians are already there, or the European settlements are no longer usable.

 Detzner decides to offer “resistance in the mountains,” as he writes.
 It becomes a resistance against the forces of nature.
-For four years, he roams the country in search of food and protection from rain and heat.
+For four years, he roams the country searching for food and protection from rain and heat.
 He describes endless marches, impenetrable forests, and tribes in the high valleys that have never seen people of other peoples, let alone a European.
 The Australians don’t bother to follow the German captain and his few faithful.

 Detzner reports with much pathos and the feeling of superiority of the Germans and passion, almost affection, about this harsh country and its people, which is hostile to Europeans.
 Sometimes it would be like Karl May if only Detzner’s prose were a little more fluent and the plot more densely told.